azbennett/group_project_1/README.md

 **#Questions to Answer:**
 Steve
  1 Can we use the data to map/visualize focus areas that are more likely to have major accidents?
- - Does each borough or all of NYC have specific areas that are more likely to have major accidents?
+ - Did each borough or all of NYC have specific areas that are more likely to have major accidents?

  2 Has there been an increase in crashes over time?
 Did COVID have any effect on the number of crashes?

- 3 During normal work commute times - is there a differnce in the number of crashes before or after a workday is completed?
+ 3 During normal work commute times - is there a difference in the number of crashes before or after a workday is completed?

 Joan
  1 Are specific NYC Boroughs more likely to have accidents than others?
 (Including checking for population normalization)

- 2 Is there a noticable trend with how many vehicles are involved in a crash?
+ 2 Is there a noticeable trend with how many vehicles are involved in a crash?
  - Compare if accidents had multiple vehicles more often than your normal 2 car accident.

  3 Determine if accidents are more likely during certain months.